Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 ### <a name="input_scheduled_task_event_pattern"></a> [scheduled\_task\_event\_pattern](#input\_scheduled\_task\_event\_pattern)

 Description: The event pattern to use for the scheduled task.
+If create scheduled task is true and no cron expression is provided, then the event pattern is expected.

 Type: `any`